Sl33pSafe/Sl33pSafe.github.io/_pages/about.md

   - /about.html
 ---

-The **Sleep Apnea Non-Profit Project** was founded with a mission to assist individuals suffering from sleep apnea by developing affordable and accessible detection technology.
+The **Sl33pSafe Project** was founded with a mission to assist individuals suffering from sleep apnea by developing affordable and accessible detection technology.
 The project began in response to a personal family need and quickly expanded to help others in the community.
 As part of this initiative, we designed and built a comprehensive system aimed at detecting sleep apnea symptoms early, allowing users to seek medical advice and treatment before the condition worsens.
 This system uses a blood oxygen sensor to monitor key indicators during sleep, and the data is visualized through a user-friendly web application.

 # Key Contributions: